Interpretation of Glass Window Images

 The Finding of Moses Chapter 2

-The Bible chapter narrates the birth of Moses and the events that followed.
-Upon reaching the age of 3 months, he was placed in a basket and hidden in between reeds by a river bank to protect him from being killed by Pharaoh.
-The baby was discovered by Pharaoh’s daughter when she was taking a bath in the river (Exodus 2:5).
-Moses’ sister who had been keeping watch saw this and approached her and suggested that she could get a Hebrew woman to nurse the child.
-The glass window image depicts this scenario.
-The child is lying on a basket by the riverbank.
-The river is depicted by blue color which is the accepted color of water bodies and three women are seen by the riverbanks (Suger 12).
-These women are Pharaoh’s daughter who is in the middle and has a crown, Moses’ sister and her mother.
-They seem to be engaged in a deep conversation with each other.
+The Bible chapter describes Moses’ birth and the events that followed.
+When he was three months old, he was placed in a basket and hidden between reeds by a river bank to avoid being killed by Pharaoh.
+Pharaoh’s daughter discovered the baby while taking a bath in the river (Exodus 2:5).
+Moses’ sister, who had been keeping watch, noticed this and approached her, suggesting she find a Hebrew woman to nurse the child.
+This scenario is depicted in the image of the glass window.
+The child is lying on the riverbank in a basket.
+The river is depicted in blue, the accepted color for water bodies, and three women can be seen on the riverbanks (Suger 12).
+The women in the middle are Pharaoh’s daughter, who wears a crown, Moses’ sister, and her mother.
+They appear to be having a deep conversation with each other.

-The Bible passage explains the scenario where Moses was tending to the flock of his father-in-law Jethro in Horeb.
-He saw a burning bush but it was not being consumed (Exodus 3:3).
-So he decided to go and investigate what was going on.
-From the bush, God spoke to him about the liberation of the people of Israel from Pharaoh’s slavery.
-The glass window depicts this very well.
-There are sheep in the picture that represent the flock of Jethro.
-There are also two men, one being Moses and the other being God.
-Moses is bare footed which relates to the passage where he was ordered to step on the ground on bare feet because the land was holy.
-The two men are conversing, with God giving him instructions on the way he would liberate the people of Israel.
-The bush is rendered green in color while the fire is red in color and surrounds the presence of God.
+The Bible passage describes a scenario in which Moses was tending to his father-in-law Jethro’s flock in Horeb.
+He noticed a burning bush, but it was not consumed (Exodus 3:3).
+So he went to investigate what was going on.
+God spoke to him from the bush about the liberation of the Israelites from Pharaoh’s slavery.
+The glass window captures this perfectly.
+There are sheep in the picture that represent Jethro’s flock.
+There are also two men, one of whom is Moses and the other is God.
+Moses is barefoot, which corresponds to the passage where he was instructed to walk on the ground barefoot because the land was holy.
+The two men are conversing, with God instructing him on how he will liberate the people of Israel.
+The bush is rendered green, while the fire, which surrounds God’s presence, is rendered red.

-In this passage, God saves the people of Israel from Pharaoh’s chariots and charioteers.
-God did this through Moses.
-With God’s power, Moses used his stick to separate the waters of the sea hence creating a dry land that ensured the safe crossing of the Israelites (Exodus 14:23).
-Once the Israelites had crossed safely, Moses stretched his hands and the sea was back to its normal flow.
-The glass window depicts this with the image of Israelites and Moses who was leading them.
-There is an image of God giving Moses instructions.
-There is also an image of chariots lying down on the floor of the sea and are about to be covered by the waters of the sea.
-God is in red an indication of his love for mankind.
-Moses is the one at the front who is leading the Israelites through the red sea.
+In this passage, God delivers the Israelites from Pharaoh’s chariots and charioteers.
+God accomplished this through Moses.
+Moses used God’s power to separate the waters of the sea, resulting in a dry land that ensured the Israelites’ safe passage (Exodus 14:23).
+After the Israelites had safely crossed, Moses stretched his hands and the sea returned to its normal flow.
+The image of Israelites and Moses, who was leading them, is depicted in the glass window.
+There is an image of God instructing Moses.
+There is also an image of chariots lying on the sea floor, about to be covered by the sea’s waters.
+The color red represents God’s love for humanity.
+Moses is in the lead, leading the Israelites through the Red Sea.

-In this passage, Moses had gone to Mount Sinai to get the commandments from God.
-Moses had gone for a long period of time and the Israelites became impatient.
-They were also doubtful of God since they had never seen him.
-As a result, they requested Aaron to create a calf so that they could worship it.
-After making the idol, Aaron declared the following day to be the feast of the Lord (Exodus 32:5).
-The Israelites offered peace offerings and holocausts to the calf.
-The glass window depicts this with an image of the Israelites, Aaron and the golden calf they had created.
-The people are seen to be worshipping the calf.
-Moses is depicted to have a red halo and he is standing on the mountain where he is stretching his hands towards God who is in heaven to depict communication with Him.
+In this passage, Moses traveled to Mount Sinai to receive the Ten Commandments from God.
+Moses had been gone for a long time, and the Israelites had grown impatient.
+They were also skeptical of God because they had never seen him.
+As a result, they asked Aaron to make a calf for them to worship.
+Following the creation of the idol, Aaron declared the following day to be the Lord’s feast (Exodus 32:5).
+The Israelites presented the calf with peace offerings and holocausts.
+This is depicted in the glass window by an image of the Israelites, Aaron, and the golden calf they had made.
+The people can be seen worshiping the calf.
+Moses is depicted with a red halo, standing on the mountain, and stretching his hands towards God in heaven.

-As the Israelites passed by the land of Edom, they became weary and started complaining to Moses why they had been brought out of Egypt to die in the desert yet they had enough food and water there.
-God was angry and in response to their complaints, sent saraph serpents that bit them and many of them died.
-On seeing this, the Israelites were remorseful and they requested Moses to ask God to take away the serpents.
-In response to their cry, God requested Moses to make a saraph and mount it on a pole and anyone who looked at it recovered (Numbers 21:8).
-The glass window depicts this with an image of a saraph on a cross with the Israelites looking at it for forgiveness and healing.
-It recalls the coming of Jesus who was crucified on a cross because of our sins.
-In the glass window, Moses has a red halo.
+As the Israelites passed through Edom, they became tired and began to complain to Moses about being brought out of Egypt to die in the desert despite the fact that they had plenty of food and water there.
+In response to their complaints, God sent saraph serpents that bit them and killed many of them.
+When the Israelites saw this, they were repentant and asked Moses to ask God to remove the serpents.
+In response to their cries, God told Moses to create a saraph and mount it on a pole, and anyone who saw it recovered (Numbers 21:8).
+This is depicted in the glass window by an image of a saraph on a cross, with the Israelites looking at it for forgiveness and healing.
+It commemorates the coming of Jesus, who was crucified on a cross for our sins.
+Moses has a red halo in the glass window.